A DUI is a serious offense in Texas. It can result in license revocation, hefty fines, and possible jail time.

 The officer can also use additional observations to determine whether or not a driver is intoxicated.
 Those may include observing the driver’s appearance and behavior, detecting the presence or odor of alcohol, and taking into consideration other present factors.

-What Are the Consequences of a DUI Conviction?
+What Are the Consequences of a DUI Conviction in Texas?

 The consequences of a DUI conviction vary based on a number of factors.